Powked/Landsatbasedwetlands/README.md

 - **Licenses/restrictions placed on the data:**
  CC-BY

 - **Links to publications that cite or use the data:**
-  [Add links if available]

-- **Links to other publicly accessible locations of the data:**
-  [Add links if available]

-- **Links/relationships to ancillary data sets:**
-  [Specify if applicable]

-- **Was data derived from another source?**
-  If yes, list source(s): [Specify source if applicable]
+  To be published

 - **Recommended citation for this dataset:**
   Roy, A., Hulot, F.D., Soudani, K., Landsat-based remote sensing of surface water dynamics in southern African wetlands in drylands from 1986 to 2022.
 GitHub.
 Dataset. https://doi.org/10.5281/zenodo.14035327.

 ## DATA & FILE OVERVIEW